Jessicasgc/gd8_x_xxxx-pdfGenerator/README.md

 # gd8_library_xxxx

-This module is for Platform-based Programming Students
+This module is for Platform-based Programming Students in the odd semester of 2023.

 ## Getting Started